oscaribv/oscaribv.github.io-src/content/pages/about.md

 * [K2-100b](https://oscaribv.github.io/2019/k2100.html#k2100) is a 3.8 R_Earth planet transiting a star member of the young Praesepe cluster (700–800 Myr) each 1.67 days.
   We performed a detailed analysis of HARPS-N radial velocity observations and we detected the planet signal in the activity-dominated radial velocity timeseries of the star.
   This is the first mass measurement for a transiting planet in a young open cluster.
 Its atmosphere is currently evaporating, this puffy young planet that will teach us a lot about photoevaporation.
-Learn more about this interesting system in this [blog](https://oscaribv.github.io/2019/k2100.html#k2100) or go directly to check [Barragán et al., 2019, MNRAS, in press.](https://arxiv.org/abs/1909.05252).
+  Learn more about this interesting system in this [blog](https://oscaribv.github.io/2019/k2100.html#k2100) or go directly to check [Barragán et al., 2019, MNRAS, 490, 698](https://arxiv.org/abs/1909.05252).
 * [**pyaneti**](https://github.com/oscaribv/pyaneti) is a multi-planet radial velocity and transit fit software.
   The code uses Markov chain Monte Carlo (MCMC) methods with a Bayesian approach and a parallelized ensemble sampler algorithm in Fortran which makes the code fast.
 It creates posteriors, correlations, and ready-to-publish plots automatically,